 About the SEIU 775 Benefits Group

-SEIU 775 Benefits Group provides high quality training and benefits to improve care.
+SEIU 775 Benefits Group provides high quality training, retirement and health benefits.

 The SEIU 775 Benefits Group trains and develops professional long-term care workers to deliver high-quality care and support to older adults and people with disabilities.

 The SEIU 775 Benefits Group negotiates and purchases high-quality health care benefits for long-term care workers in Washington and Montana.